agrc/gis.utah.gov/about/policy/sgid/index.md

 ## Miscellaneous Policies

-### Dates in Table Names
+### Dates in Dataset Names
 {: .text-left }

-Dates are acceptable in table names when content belongs in either the `census`, `political`, or `tax` categories to identify datasets where the most current data may not reflect the current calendar year.
+We will include dates in the names of datasets in the `census`, `political`, or `tax` categories to identify datasets where the most current data may not reflect the current calendar year, such as the latest Census demographic data.

-For all other categories, dates should only be used for tables that are no longer effective/active or are soon-to-be effective/active.
+For all other categories, dates should only be used for datasets that are no longer effective/active or are soon-to-be effective/active.
 This implies that the **most current and relevant** data contains **no date suffix**.
 Historical or future data should contain a date suffix to help identification at a glance.

-The best way to learn about a dataset is to view the data page metadata.
+The best way to identify a dataset's vintage or time frame is to view the metadata on its [data page]({% link data/index.html %}).

 ### Internal Database Standards
 {: .text-left}